liv002/spillmaker-2023/tutorial-english.md

 From the ``||sprites:Sprites||`` menu, find a new ``||variables:set mySprite to||`` block and add it to the new ``||game:on game update every 500 ms||`` block.

-Give it a new name and draw what you want your Asteroid to look like.
+Give it a new name and draw what you want your asteroid to look like.

 ```blocks
 game.onUpdateInterval(500, function () {